AppThreat/atom/README.md

 Atom is a novel intermediate representation for applications and a standalone tool powered by the [chen](https://github.com/AppThreat/chen) library.
 The intermediate representation is optimized for operations typically used for application analytics and machine learning, including [slicing](./specification/docs/slices.md) and [vectoring](./specification/docs/vectors.md).

-Our vision is to make atom useful for a number of use cases such as:
+Our vision is to make atom useful for many use cases such as:

 - **Supply-chain analysis:** Generate evidence of external library usage including the flow of data from sources to sinks.
 Atom is used by [OWASP cdxgen](https://github.com/CycloneDX/cdxgen) to improve the precision and comprehensiveness of the generated CycloneDX document.
 - **Vulnerability analysis:** Describe vulnerabilities with evidence of affected symbols, call paths, and data-flows.
 Enable variant and [reachability analysis](https://github.com/AppThreat/atom/blob/main/specification/docs/slices.md#reachables-slice) at scale.
 - **Exploit prediction:** Predict exploits using precise representations of vulnerabilities, libraries, and applications.
-- **Threat-model and attack vectors generation:** Generate precise threat-models and attack vectors for applications at scale.
+- **Threat-model and attack vectors generation:** Generate precise threat models and attack vectors for applications at scale.
 - **Application context detection:** Generate context useful for summarization and risk-profile generation (e.g. services, endpoints, and data attributes).
 - **Mind-maps for applications:** Automate summarization of large and complex applications as a developer tool.